cmayron/Legal-Calculus/README.md

 The system obeys them.

-This is the foundation of LCES.
+This is the foundation of LCES™.

 ---

 # **II.
 THE DISCOVERY — PROCEDURE IS SEQUENCE**

-The central revelation of LCES is this:
+The central revelation of LCES™ is this:

 Procedural literacy is not a set of facts.